-Let's take a look at what happens in the dog's mind during an ''extinction burst''.
+Let's take a look at what happens in the dog's mind during an extinction burst.
 The behavior of barking in the morning had to start somewhere.
-Very likely, upon barking in the morning you or somebody in your family got up and fed the dog.
-Since the barking worked in getting what she wanted, very likely she continued to do so, and very likely you continued getting up and feeding.
+Very likely, upon barking in the morning, you or somebody in your family got up and fed the dog.
+Since the barking worked in getting what they wanted, they likely continued to do so, and you likely continued getting up and feeding them.

 This only aggravated the behavior.
 Extinction bursts take place when an owner tries to stop a behavior by not giving in and the dog increases the behavior to obtain whatever it wants.
 As much as an extinction burst sounds like an annoying problem, in reality, it is a sign that not giving in is working.
 Giving in when an extinction burst takes place will only add more fuel to the fire.

 Terry Ryan, a respected trainer and president of Legacy Canine Behavior & Training Inc., explains in her book The Toolbox for Building A Great Family Dog that "Once you recognize what the rewards are (in your case, getting up and feeding them) and take them away, the behavior will likely increase immediately.
 This is known as an extinction burst.
 In plain words, Gus will get worse before he gets better.
 It might be frustrating, but take it as a good sign.
 It's working!
 You've got his number!
 Stay the course and the behavior will drop off over time.''

 The secret to stopping the behavior is therefore to never give in.
 The worst thing that can be done is giving in some days and resisting others.
 This puts the dog on a variable schedule.
 What this means is that if the dog barks and gets fed one day and not the next day, the behavior of barking only puts more roots because it works in the same way as playing the lottery.
 People get hooked on playing the lottery because of the variability of it.
 Slot machines are based on this principle.

 How to Stop the Barking in the Morning